-All students must take at least four 3000-level courses offered in our Department to earn the PhD degree.
-It is expected that the vast majority of students will take all four of these courses in the Department of Physics and Astronomy.
+Physics Track: All students must take a certain number of 3000-level courses offered in our Department to earn the PhD degree.
+Students taking five of the core courses listed above must take at least four additional 3000-level courses, whereas students taking only four of the core courses must take at least five additional 3000-level courses.
+It is expected that the majority of students will take all of these courses in the Department of Physics and Astronomy.
 In some instances, graduate courses taught by other departments may align better with the research of a student and may be substituted for a course in the Department of Physics and Astronomy.
 Students may take courses outside of the Department of Physics and Astronomy to satisfy their requirement for advanced courses subject to the following regulations.